The Sapphire Necklace

-The Sapphire Necklace, or the False Heiress (completed by 1867, and at least mostly completed by 1864), was the first opera composed by Arthur Sullivan.
+The Sapphire Necklace, or the False Heiress (completed by 1867, and at least mostly completed by 1864), was the first opera composed by Arthur Sullivan, to a libretto by Henry F. Chorley.
 It was never performed, and most of the music and libretto are now lost.

 Background

 After his incidental music to The Tempest brought Arthur Sullivan early fame in 1862, he began to experiment with a wide variety of musical compositions.
 By 1864, the young Sullivan had written a ballet (L'Île Enchantée), orchestral pieces including The Masque at Kenilworth, several hymns, a few piano solos, and some part songs and parlour ballads.

 He had also set to work on The Sapphire Necklace.
 As with some of his other compositions in the 1860s, the libretto was provided by his friend Henry F. Chorley.
 However, this libretto proved particularly difficult to set.
 Later in life Sullivan would say that no other libretto had given him more difficulty, and an 1879 article suggests that he later decided to suppress the opera due to dissatisfaction with the libretto.
 Sullivan worked diligently at the four-act opera during 1863 and 1864, and in October 1865 the house journal of publisher Cramer & Co. advertised "A Grand Romantic Opera by A. S. Sullivan" as "ready", by contrast with operas by Balfe and Wallace described merely as "in preparation".

 The Sapphire Necklace was intended to be produced by the Pyne & Harrison Opera Company, which specialised in such romantic English operas.
 However, the 1864–65 Pyne and Harrison season at Covent Garden proved to be the company's last, and so they never produced the opera.
 Sullivan found no one willing to produce The Sapphire Necklace, though the overture and selections from it were performed at The Crystal Palace and elsewhere.